koddr/wonderful-readme-stats/README.md

       - '80:80'
       - '81:81' # port for the Nginx Proxy Manager
       - '443:443'
+    # Uncomment the next line if you want to uncomment anything in the section.
+    # environment:
+      # Uncomment this if you want to change the location of the SQLite DB file within the container
+      # - DB_SQLITE_FILE: "/data/database.sqlite"
+      # Uncomment this if IPv6 is not enabled on your host.
+      # - DISABLE_IPV6: 'true'
     # Set volumes for the container.
     volumes:
       - ./data:/data